THE NEW ENGLAND ROENTGEN RAY SOCIETY, INC.

 4.1 Active Membership

 A candidate for Active membership must be a physician or a scientist, active in radiology or an allied field.
 Physicians must be diplomats of the American Board of Radiology or be eligible to be examined by the American Board of Radiology.
-The Executive Committee of this Society may grant active membership to physicians with other qualifications if these are considered appropriate.
+The Executive Committee of this Society may grant active membership to physicians with other qualifications if these are considered appropriate, find out here.

 Candidates for Active membership, who are not physicians, must hold board equivalent qualifications considered acceptable to the Executive Committee of the Society.